bytesview/python-client/README.md

 `category` : A comma seperated string of categories (maximum 5) to restrict the search to.
 Possible Options: `top`, `business`, `science`, `technology`, `sports`, `health`, `entertainment`

 `language` : A comma seperated string of languages (maximum 5) to restrict the search to.
 Possible Options: `en`, `ar`, `jp`, `in`, `es`, `fr`

-`domain` : A comma seperated string of domains (maximum 5) to restrict the search to.
-Use the /domains endpoint to find top sources id.

 <br />